cedvdb/phone_form_field/README.md

 ### Built-in validators

 * required : `PhoneValidator.required`
-* invalid : `PhoneValidator.invalid` (default value when no validator supplied)
+* valid : `PhoneValidator.valid` (default value when no validator supplied)
-* invalid mobile number : `PhoneValidator.invalidMobile`
+* valid mobile number : `PhoneValidator.validMobile`
-* invalid fixed line number : `PhoneValidator.invalidFixedLine`
+* valid fixed line number : `PhoneValidator.validFixedLine`
-* invalid type : `PhoneValidator.invalidType`
+* valid type : `PhoneValidator.validType`
-* invalid country : `PhoneValidator.invalidCountry`
+* valid country : `PhoneValidator.validCountry`
-* none : `PhoneValidator.none` (this can be used to disable default invalid validator)
+* none : `PhoneValidator.none` (this can be used to disable default valid validator)

 ### Validators details

 * Each validator has an optional `errorText` property to override built-in translated text
-* Most of them have an optional `allowEmpty` (default is true) preventing to flag an empty field as invalid.
+* Most of them have an optional `allowEmpty` (default is true) preventing to flag an empty field as valid.
 Consider using a composed validator with a first `PhoneValidator.required` when a different text is needed for empty field.

 ### Composing validators